MirantisContainers/mke-docs/content/docs/operations/backup-restore/external.md

 aws-backup   Completed   0        0          2024-05-08 16:17:18 -0400 EDT   29d       default            <none>
 ```

-##  Restore from an external storage backup
+##  Restore from an external backup

-Restore operation returns the Kubernetes cluster state to what it was at the
+A restore operation returns the Kubernetes cluster to the state it was in at the time the backup you select was created.
-time of a backup creation.

 To perform a restore using an external backup, run: